George F. Jenks

-George Frederick Jenks (16 July 1916 – 29 December 1996) was an American geographer known for his significant contributions to cartography and geographic information systems (GIS).
+George Frederick Jenks (July 16, 1916 – December 29, 1996) was an American geographer known for his significant contributions to cartography and geographic information systems (GIS).
 With a career spanning over three decades, Jenks played a vital role in advancing map-making technologies, was instrumental in enhancing the visualization of spatial data, and played foundational roles in developing modern cartographic curricula.
 The Jenks natural breaks optimization, based on his work, is still widely used in the creation of thematic maps, such as choropleth maps.

 Education and field

-George F. Jenks earned his B.S.Ed. in 1941 from State Teachers College, Albany.He earned both his M.S. and Ph.D. in geography from Syracuse University in 1947 and 1950 respectively.
+George F. Jenks earned his B.S.Ed. in 1941 from the New York State College for Teachers (now University at Albany).
+He earned both his M.S. and Ph.D. in geography from Syracuse University in 1947 and 1950 respectively.
 Jenks initially focused his research on agricultural geography which formed the subject of both his master's thesis and doctoral dissertation, with his dissertation being titled "New Land Development in the Rice Economy of the Weiner Area, Arkansas."
 After being exposed to Richard Edes Harrison as a cartography instructor, Jenks shifted towards researching cartography.
 This interest led Jenks to become one of the most influential cartographic researchers of the 20th century.